CRBS/cdeep3m/README.md

 # Run CDeep3M on the cloud

-Click link below to spin up CDeep3M on the cloud (10 minute spin up time):
+Click link below to spin up the latest release of CDeep3M on the cloud (~10 minute spin up time):

 **NOTE: Running CloudFormation stack requires AWS account and will result in EC2 charges (0.9-3$ per hour runtime)**